HsuShihHsueh/Verilog_Mario/README.md

 Because the "VeriLnstrument"(the verilog simulation software) only can controlled by mouse, but it's hard to complete that difficult operation.
 Therefore, it need a auxiliary software to help me tranfer from keyboard to mouse clicking.<br><br>
 There are many software to do that.
 But in this project we are in winXP environment.
 So it's difficult to write by simply Python or C++ (not support by 32bits).
 But fortunately we have autohotkey, it has both 32bits & 64bits vision !! <br>
-The following code is work on AutoHotKey<br>
+【The following code is work on AutoHotKey】<br>
 ```
 x=500
 y=500